nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

 2. Type the command in the command box.
-Use the `UP` and `DOWN` arrow to toggle through previous commands that you have executed.
+Use the :arrow_up: and :arrow_down: arrow to toggle through previous commands that you have executed.

 3. Press Enter to execute it. e.g. typing help and pressing Enter will open the help window.